Resin Dogs: Biography

-Resin Dogs have performed at almost every major Australian festival, including Livid, Homebake Meredith, Woodford, East Coast Blues & Roots Music Festival and at the Big Day Out for seven years.
+Resin Dogs have performed at almost every major Australian festival, including Livid, Homebake Meredith, Woodford, East Coast Blues & Roots Music Festival, Falls Festival, and at the Big Day Out for seven years.
 Organisers of Meredith Music Festival said of Resin Dogs performance “…the best 90 minutes of live groove ever seen in the bush".
 In 2004 and 2005 the Resin Dogs performed concerts across Australia, New Zealand, Japan, UK and Europe (including the Sziget Festival, Hungary, and at the Colours of Ostrava in the Czech Republic).

 An invitation from The Black Eyed Peas saw Resin Dogs support the band on their Australian tour in October 2004.
-Resin Dogs also made an appearance at the world’s largest WOMAD Festival at Reading in England and had a sell-out show at Cargo, the popular London club.
+Resin Dogs also made an appearance at the world's largest WOMAD Festival at Reading in England and had a sell-out show at Cargo, the popular London club.

 In 2005, Electronic Arts featured one of the group's songs, "Definition", in the 2006 FIFA World Cup video game.
 "Definition" was released as an EP/Single in February 2006 and features ARIA winning MC Hau (Koolism), MC Mystro (Low Life) and The Pharcyde.

 2007 saw the release of the Resin Dogs' third studio album, More (3 November 2007) on the Hydrofunk label, distributed by MGM.
 The album was co-produced by Brad Baloo (The Nextmen), with contributions from Abstract Rude (US), Aceyalone, Mikah 9, and Demolition Man (UK).
 The album was Triple J's 'feature album' in December 2007 with the first track lifted from the album, "Coming with the Sound", receiving airplay on Triple J, Nova (Brisbane) and community radio stations across Australia.

 In 2009 Dave Atkins formally joined Wolfmother as the band's new drummer.
 The band performed at two benefit concerts to be held in Melbourne and Sydney on 14 March for Sound Relief, supporting victims of the Victorian bushfires.
 The new lineup began recording its first album in March 2009.

 In July 2009 the band's album More was released in Europe, receiving great reviews from critics and fans alike.